Bernie McCullough: Awards and nominations

 Bernie Mac received various individual awards and nominations for his performance as Bernie McCullough.
-Mac was nominated for 2 consecutive Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series in 2002 and 2003 but lost to Ray Romano as Ray Barone in Everybody Loves Raymond and Tony Shaloub as Adrian Monk in Monk, respectively.
+Mac was nominated for 2 consecutive Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series in 2002 and 2003 but lost to Ray Romano as Ray Barone in Everybody Loves Raymond and Tony Shalhoub as Adrian Monk in Monk, respectively.
 In 2002, Mac won the award for Individual Achievement in Comedy.

 Mac won the PRISM Award for Performance in a Comedy Series and the BET Comedy Award for Outstanding Lead Actor in a Comedy Series.
-At the annual Golden Globe Awards, Mac was nominated for 2 consecutive Golden Globe Awards for Best Actor in a Comedy or Musical Television Series in 2003 & 2004 but lost to Shaloub and Ricky Gervais as David Brent in The Office, respectively.
+At the annual Golden Globe Awards, Mac was nominated for 2 consecutive Golden Globe Awards for Best Actor in a Comedy or Musical Television Series in 2003 & 2004 but lost to Shalhoub and Ricky Gervais as David Brent in The Office, respectively.

 Additionally, Mac was nominated for 4 consecutive Nickelodeon Kids Choice Awards for Favorite TV Actor.
 He received 4 consecutive NAACP Image Awards for Outstanding Actor in a Comedy Series.
 Mac was also nominated in 2007 but lost to Tyler James Williams as Chris in Everybody Hates Chris.
 Mac has been nominated three times consecutively for the Satellite Award for Best Actor - Television Series Musical or Comedy in 2002, 2003, and 2004, winning in 2002 and 2003, but lost in 2004 to Jason Bateman as Michael Bluth in Arrested Development.